-Are you looking for a good way to contribute to the community?
+Are you looking for a good way to contribute to the community and volunteer in Singapore?
 You may be interested in today’s roundup, then, which is about the best places to volunteer in Singapore.

 The non-profits we’ve found all have worthy causes.
 But what sets the ones in this lineup apart from the rest is the excellence of their organisation, the proven impact of their efforts, and their willingness to welcome and teach new members how to contribute.